Anjaniputra15/-Balanced-Binary-Search-Tree-from-Scratch/AUTOCOMMITTER.md

-The unicorn is the national animal of Scotland.
+The inventor of the frisbee was turned into a frisbee after he died.